Skip to main content

 Scripting flow for Octave engine scripts

-The typical workflow of using a Scripting Module within Valispace is shown below.
+The typical workflow of using the Scripting Module within Valispace is shown below.
 Each step is explained in each sub-sections.

-To create a new simulation in your project (1), hover over to the simulations module and select “+ Simulation” (2).
-Upon clicking, a popup window opens; enter the name and select “Octave engine (Matlab compatibilite) (3) click on “Create”.
+To create a new octave script in your project , hover over to the simulations module (1) and select “+ Script” (2).
+Upon clicking, a popup window opens; enter the name and select “Octave engine (Matlab compatibilite)” (3) click on “Create”.
+See image Creating Octave Script.

 2. Inputs and Outputs

 The user can add the input and output Valis.
-For example, when the user references the Vali within the inputs or outputs, the user can provide a short name to the Vali, which will be used in your octave calculation code.
+For example, when the user references the Vali within the inputs or outputs, the user can provide a short name for the Vali, which will then be used in your octave calculation code.

 Example:

-If you are using a Vali ‘ElectronicPressureRegulatorXenonType.Internal_pressure’ from your component module, you can simply assign an abbreviation of the variable such as P_in (1).
+If you are using a Vali called “PowerConsumption.CRUISE” from your component module, you can simply assign an abbreviation of the variable such as “cruise“ (1).
 Once the Vali is referenced in the inputs, Valispace automatically adds the values along with the units (2).

 3. Calculation/Octave code

 As mentioned earlier, Valispace’s simulation module uses an octave engine that allows you to use Octave syntax.
-It is highly similar and has excellent compatibility with Matlab, so you won’t have to familiarize yourself with a new framework to create practical simulations inside Valispace.
+It is similar to and has excellent compatibility with Matlab, so you won’t have to familiarize yourself with a new framework to create complex calculations inside Valispace.
 You can read the GNU Octave Documentation Page if you need further information.

-The users have to write the octave code in the “Main.m” file(1).
+The users have to write the octave code in the “main.m” file(1).
 The instructions are written in the coding area on how the user can define the inputs and outputs (2).
+See Figure Octave Script for more info.

 Once the code is added to the main.m file, the user can save the script by clicking on “Save”(3).